progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--This command works with lots of formats — you can specify a specific date (“2008-01-15”) or a relative date such as “2 years 1 day 3 minutes ago”.-->

 Das funktioniert mit einer Reihe von Formaten.
-Git akzeptiert sowohl ein vollständiges Datum ("2008-01-15") oder ein relatives Datum wie "2 years 1 day 3 minutes ago".
+Git akzeptiert sowohl ein vollständiges Datum („2008-01-15“) oder ein relatives Datum wie „2 years 1 day 3 minutes ago“.

 <!--You can also filter the list to commits that match some search criteria.
 The `-\-author` option allows you to filter on a specific author, and the `-\-grep` option lets you search for keywords in the commit messages.
 (Note that if you want to specify both author and grep options, you have to add `-\-all-match` or the command will match commits with either.)-->

 Du kannst außerdem die Liste der Commits nach Suchkriterien filtern.
 Die `--author` Option erlaubt, nach einem bestimmten Autor zu suchen, und die `--grep` Option nach Stichworten in den Commit Meldungen.
-(Wenn du sowohl nach dem Autor als auch nach Stichworten suchen willst, musst du zusätzlich `--all-match` angeben - andernfalls zeigt der Befehl alle Commits, die entweder das eine oder das andere Kriterium erfüllen.)
+(Wenn du sowohl nach dem Autor als auch nach Stichworten suchen willst, musst du zusätzlich `--all-match` angeben – andernfalls zeigt der Befehl alle Commits, die entweder das eine oder das andere Kriterium erfüllen.)

 <!--The last really useful option to pass to `git log` as a filter is a path.
 If you specify a directory or file name, you can limit the log output to commits that introduced a change to those files.
 This is always the last option and is generally preceded by double dashes (`-\-`) to separate the paths from the options.-->